-Olive groves and flocks of sheep overtake the hills of Italy’s only region that does not touch the sea or border of another country.
-The mountainous heart of Umbria abounds with medieval towns and castles that have been untouched by time and are bursting with gastronomic traditions where dishes have been handed down through generations and pay homage to heritage in kitchens that you can explore and experience.
+Olive groves and flocks of sheep overtake the hills of Italy’s only region that does not border the sea or another country.
+The mountainous heart of Umbria abounds with medieval towns and castles that have been untouched by time and burst with gastronomic traditions.
+Recipes have been handed down through generations and pay homage to the region’s heritage.

-Famous dishes of Perugia: Porchetta | Porcini mushrooms | Prosciutto | Truffles | Chocolate
+Famous dishes of Perugia: Porchetta • Porcini mushrooms • Prosciutto • Truffles • Chocolate

-Instead of typical dishes, Assisi has mastered the use of specific ingredients that can create remarkable flavor by using handmade pastas like tagliatelle accompanied with black truffle or a sauce of garlic, oil, and chili pepper.
+Instead of typical dishes, Assisi has mastered the use of ingredients that create remarkable flavors, among them pastas like tagliatelle accompanied with black truffles or a sauce of garlic, oil, and chili pepper.

-Typical dishes of Assisi: Cold cuts | Tomatoes | Garlic | Black truffles | Olive oil | Tagliatelle
+Typical dishes of Assisi: Cold cuts • Tomatoes • Garlic • Black truffles • Olive oil • Tagliatelle

-The cuisine of Orvieto embodies the traditional spirit of enjoying food and wine by using ingredients easily accessible in the hills and cultivated on small local farms that reflect the city’s more than 2,500 years of existence.
-Extra-virgin olive oil, cheeses made from cow and sheep’s milk, as well as egg-based pastas, shape the typical regional cuisine.
-The traditions remain prevalent in contemporary cuisine and are enhanced by local wines for significant flavors to explore and embrace when visiting Italy.
+The cuisine of Orvieto embodies the tradition of enjoying food and wine made with easily accessible ingredients cultivated on small local farms that reflect the city’s more than 2,500 years of existence.

-Popular dishes of Orvieto: Umbricelli all’arrabbiata | Sausages | Wild game | Umbricelli al tartufo | Olive oil | Pecorino
+Popular dishes of Orvieto: Umbricelli all’arrabbiata • Sausages • Wild game • Umbricelli al tartufo • Olive oil • Pecorino

-The towns and cities of Umbria embody the charming landscape and preserved culture.
-With stunning golden hills, medieval lanes, and quiet plains, Umbria celebrates its heritage on the table, which you can experience during an Italy food tour.
+The towns and cities of Umbria unveil charming landscapes and preserved culture.
+With golden hills, medieval lanes, and quiet plains, Umbria celebrates its heritage on the table, which you can experience during an Italy food tour.